Air India Express Flight 1344: Ban on wide-body aircraft

+Shortly after the accident, operations of wide-body aircraft at Kozhikode were put on hold.
+As a result, Air India and Saudia removed their widebody services to Kozhikode.

 Investigation

 The Directorate General of Civil Aviation (DGCA) and Flight Safety Departments investigated the accident.
 The cockpit voice recorder and flight data recorder were recovered the next day and sent to Delhi for analysis.
 Boeing was to send its investigation team to examine the debris of the aircraft for defects and assist the probe.

 Initial findings suggested that at the time of landing, the tailwind was around 9 knot.
 The aircraft was at 176 knot at an altitude of approximately 450 ft above the surface of runway 10, which is not considered ideal for short finals during poor weather conditions.
 The throttle was found to be in a fully forward position (takeoff or go-around position) and the spoilers were retracted from the position of the speed brake lever, which indicates that the pilots might have tried for a go-around.
 The tailwind, rubber deposits and wet runway affecting the braking performance of the aircraft are thought to be contributory factors to the accident.
 Civil Aviation Minister, Hardeep Puri, in a press conference at Kozhikode on 8 August, said that there had been sufficient fuel onboard for the aircraft to have flown to a diversion airport.
 The possibility of pilot error as a cause of the accident was suggested by DGCA's Arun Kumar.

 Several concerns were raised on the inquiry on this incident, by Captain Mohan Ranganathan, Yeshwant Shenoy and others, that it might get covered up and the truth would never surface.
-Royal Aeronautical Society fellow and aviation safety expert Amit Singh alleged that evidence in the crash site was being tampered, as few unidentified people were spotted near the wreckage, thus asked for an open investigation.
-He also pointed out that investigations were flawed and instead of punishing real culprits, actions were taken against the pilots.
+Royal Aeronautical Society fellow and aviation safety expert Amit Singh alleged that evidence in the accident site was being tampered, as few unidentified people were spotted near the wreckage, thus asked for an open investigation.
+He also pointed out that investigations were flawed and instead of punishing real culprits, the pilots were blamed.